Chart Color Schemes

 Chandler is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for Chandler, and new addresses validated by AreaSearch since the Census, Chandler's population is estimated at around 1,535 as of Nov 2025.
-This reflects an increase of 60 people (4.1%) since the 2021 Census, which reported a population of 1,475 people.
-The change is inferred from the resident population of 1,535, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 3 validated new addresses since the Census date.
-This level of population equates to a density ratio of 113 persons per square kilometer.
-Chandler's 4.1% growth since census positions it within 0.5 percentage points of the SA3 area (4.6%), demonstrating competitive growth fundamentals.
-Population growth for the suburb was primarily driven by overseas migration that contributed approximately 65.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census Chandler's population is estimated at around 1,527 as of Nov 2025.
+This reflects an increase of 52 people (3.5%) since the 2021 Census, which reported a population of 1,475 people.
+The change is inferred from the resident population of 1,525 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 3 validated new addresses since the Census date.
+This level of population equates to a density ratio of 112 persons per square kilometer.
+Chandler's 3.5% growth since census positions it within 1.4 percentage points of the SA3 area (4.9%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by overseas migration, contributing approximately 65.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Looking at population projections moving forward, Over this period, projections indicate a decline in overall population, with the suburb's population expected to reduce by 21 persons by 2041 according to this methodology.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+These state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023, based on 2022 data for each age cohort.
+Looking at population projections moving forward, over this period projections indicate a decline in overall population, with the Chandler (Qld) statistical area (Lv2) population expected to reduce by 23 persons by 2041 according to this methodology.
 However, growth across specific age cohorts is anticipated, led by the 75 to 84 age group, which is projected to grow by 77 people.

 Frequently Asked Questions - Population